bkaradzic/GENie/scripting-reference.md

 MFC : Enable support for Microsoft Foundation Classes.

+MultiProcessorCompilation : Enable support for multiprocessor compilation in Visual Studio.
+Not compatible with minimal rebuild (enabled by default) and will disable it if used.

 NativeWChar, NoNativeWChar : Enable or disable support for the **wchar** data type.
 If no flag is specified, the toolset default will be used.